 In 2015, Jim Furyk was signed as an ambassador to Power Tee, and in 2018, Thomas Bjorn was signed as an ambassador.

-Today, Power Tee's automatic system tees up 6 million balls per day in 18 countries around the world, including several United States military bases.
+Today, Power Tee's automatic tee system tees up 6 million balls per day in 18 different countries around the world, including several United States military bases.
 Orders of Power Tee vary in size - from customers taking just three machines, to orders of over 120 machines.
-Power Tee units are currently installed and featured at 80% of the floodlit golf ranges in the U.K., including four Ryder Cup venues and the home of golf, St. Andrews.
+Power Tee units are currently installed and featured at 80% of the floodlit golf ranges in the U.K., including three Ryder Cup venues and the home of golf, St. Andrews.
 Power Tee offices are in both Ponte Vedra, FL, and Swindon, U.K.

 Power Tee is now endorsed by two of the world's top golfers: 2018 USA Ryder Cup Captain Jim Furyk, and 2018 Europe Ryder Cup Captain Thomas Bjorn.
 Power Tee is also endorsed by Mitchell Spearman, an elite golf instructor to many PGA professionals, including two world #1 golfers.